vruusmann/blog/_posts/2016-07-04-sparkml_realtime_prediction_rest_approach.md

 </PMML>
 ```

-Spark ML does not assign explicit identifiers to decision tree nodes.
+Apache Spark does not assign explicit identifiers to decision tree nodes.
 Therefore, a PMML engine would be returning implicit identifiers in the form of a 1-based index, which are perfectly adequate for distinguishing between winning decision tree leafs.

 The JPMML-Evaluator and JPMML-Model libraries provides rich APIs that can resolve node identifiers to `org.dmg.pmml.Node` class model objects, and backtrack these to the root of the decision tree.

 ### Transformations

-From the PMML perspective, Spark ML data transformations can be classified as "real" or "pseudo".
+From the PMML perspective, Apache Spark ML data transformations can be classified as "real" or "pseudo".
 A "real" transformation performs a computation on a feature or a feature vector.
 It is encoded as one or more `PMML/DataDictionary/DerivedField` elements.

 Examples of "real" transformer classes: